-Atlanta has become increasingly safe in recent years, but several thousand homes are still burglarized annually.
-Odds are, Atlantans will benefit from installing some form of home security — whether that’s a simple system of motion sensors controlled by a panel, or something more elaborate, involving cameras and lights, that will increase your home automation’s convenience alongside its safety.
+Crime rates in Atlanta (2018) are about 110% higher than the national average.
+Even though incidents of all crimes have decreased by 14% year over year, Atlantans will benefit from installing some form of home security.
+It could be a simple system of motion sensors controlled by a panel, or something more elaborate involving cameras and lights that will increase your home automation’s convenience alongside its safety.

 To help you guard against Atlanta’s property crime, we surfaced the four best home security companies in the city.
 All offer professional monitoring, and each provides a variety of services so that you can create a package that’s right for you, whether that involves flood sensors or video cameras.